axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 ```

 Next, the image needs to be registered as a backup object in
 Wakame-vdc's database.
-Asumming an KVM-based installation as
+Assuming an KVM-based installation as
-described above, the following command shows the necessary
+described above, the following command shows the necessary parameters.
-parameters:
+Note that the parameter values will be different for each specific
+image.

 ```bash
 /opt/axsh/wakame-vdc/dcmgr/bin/vdc-manage backupobject add \